readytensor/rt-pdf-from-markdown/README.md

 ## Usage

-1. Add your markdown files to the `data/inputs/my_scenario` directory
+1. Add your markdown files to the `data/inputs/my_scenario` directory.
+You may create another scenario folder if needed.
+Update the `scenario` variable in `src/main.py` accordingly.

 2. Run the converter: